 For internship and job search:

 A well-written resume connects your skills and experiences to the needs of an organization.
 The University Career Center’s Resume Resources will help you develop a strong resume.
 Check also these resources to help you craft targeted cover letters.
-Schedule an appointment to have your resume and cover letter drafts critiqued at The University Career Center.
+Attend a UCC Lab to get a jump start on your resume and internship/job search with real-time, personalized help in a small group setting.

 For law school application:

 A resume written in support of your law school application needs to be academically focused since your audience will be admissions committees rather than a prospective employer.
 Thus, skip sections like “Objective” and even “Summary of Qualifications” since your audience clearly knows why you are applying.
 Law school resumes may be a little longer than traditional resumes and include more hobbies, activities, and experiences beyond the professional realm since, in the absence of an interview, they can help paint a picture of who you are as a whole person.
 Yet, you should always follow individual school's directions and focus mainly on education and academic performance, work experience, and community or campus involvement that can help you highlight relevant skills and personal traits.
 In particular, include and explain college honors if not intuitive; senior or honors thesis, research and other similar intellectual pursuits; study abroad; and language/s spoken with proficiency.
-When detailing co-curricular and employments, highlight accomplishments vs. sheer "duties".
+When detailing co-curriculars and employments, highlight accomplishments vs. sheer "duties."
+If you worked significant hours while pursuing your undergraduate education or were heavily involved in a group or sport that required a significant amount of time, it may be advisable to include the hours devoted each week or month, as this level of detail will provide helpful contextual information to the reviewers of your application when assessing your academic transcript.
 A few years ago, Harvard Law made available these examples:

 Depending on whether you are applying for a summer job, a gap year position or a seat in an entering law school class, you will be exposed to various interviewing formats.
 A prepared interviewee knows the similarities and differences between the formats and has practiced appropriately.